 Our focus on asking questions about a client’s project and its context (cultural, financial and spatial) has resulted in a specific and identifiable contribution to Australian architecture that comes from a culture of creativity through research.
-TERROIR are considered a key practice Australian architecture, with selection in Australia’s contribution to the 2004, 2008 and 2010 Venice Biennale of Architecture, and Gerard Reinmuth's selection as co-curator for the Australian Pavilion at the 2012 event, and involvement in numerous exhibitions and publications both in Australia and internationally.
+TERROIR are considered a key practice Australian architecture, with selection in Australia’s contribution to the 2004, 2008 and 2010 Venice Biennale of Architecture and Gerard Reinmuth's selection as co-curator for the Australian Pavilion at the 2012 event, and involvement in numerous exhibitions and publications both in Australia and internationally.
 In 2007, a book on the practice was published, TERROIR: Cosmopolitan Ground.

 The commitment all TERROIR Directors share in asking questions inevitably leads to their involvement in university education and research.
-In 2007 of Director Richard Blythe was appointed as Professor in Architecture and Head of the School of Architecture and Design at RMIT University, Victoria, in 2009 Scott Balmforth was appointed Adunct Professor at the University of Tasmania and in 2011 Gerard Reinmuth was appointed Professor of Practice at the University of Technology, Sydney.
+In 2007 of Director Richard Blythe was appointed as Professor in Architecture and Dean of the School of Architecture and Design at RMIT University, Victoria, in 2009 Scott Balmforth was appointed Adjunct Professor at the University of Tasmania and in 2011 Gerard Reinmuth was appointed Professor of Practice at the University of Technology, Sydney.